Fujio Yoshida: Career

 Catalogue from Exhibition of paintings- American landscape and Japanese landscape in oil and water colours by Mr. Hiroshi Yoshida and Miss Fuji Yoshida.

 Fujio and Hiroshi travelled together to the United States in 1903–1905.
 They held their first joint exhibition in Providence, Rhode Island.
 Only 16 years old, Fujio was an instant American art world phenomenon, admired for her beauty and exotic kimono, but even more so for her graceful watercolor scenes of Japan.
 Shows in other East Coast cities followed.
 She sold almost as many pieces as Hiroshi on that trip and on subsequent trips in 1907 and 1923–1925.
 Each trip included travel around the world on the way back to Tokyo.

 Fujio then entered the initial Japan Fine Arts Exhibition, in 1910 she received an award for Spirit Grove.
 She exhibited with Taiheiyō-Gakai and helped establish the Shuyōkai (Vermilion Leaf Society), the art society for women.

-From 1911 until the 1920s, Fujio stopped paining due to family tragedy.
-When she returned to art, she developed a new approach and began to specialise in flower painitings and still lifes in watercolour.
+From 1911 until the 1920s, Fujio stopped painting due to family tragedy.
+When she returned to art, she developed a new approach and began to specialise in flower paintings and still lifes in watercolour.
 She also experimented with oils and engraving.

 In 1949 she began to create abstract flower paintings in bright colours in oils, watercolours, and in 1953 in woodblock prints.
+She turned to this more abstract, sensual style at the age of 62, influenced by her son Hodaka.
 She put flower heads indigenous to Japan into fish bowls to enlarge them and painted or engraved the magnified results.
-It is thought that she was iInfluenced by her son Hodaka's abstract art.
+It is thought that she was influenced by her son Hodaka's abstract art.

 Fujio published her autobiography, Shuyō no ki (Vermilion Leaf Record), in 1978.
 In 1980 she held her first solo exhibition in Tokyo.

 Personal life

 Fujio married Hiroshi Yoshida in 1907.
 Fujio's first-born child, daughter Chisato, was born in 1908 but died in 1911 shortly after the birth of her first son, Tōshi Yoshida.
 Within a year he had contracted polio, leaving him partially paralyzed.
 Overcome with grief, Fujio stopped painting for almost 10 years.
 Her mother, artist Rui Yoshida lived with the family and took care of much of the domestic duties during this time.
 A second son, Hodaka Yoshida, was born in 1926.
-Both sons became artists and their maternal grandmother Rui was a formative influence on her grandsons's artistic careers.
+Both sons became artists and their maternal grandmother Rui was a formative influence on her grandsons' artistic careers.

 After her husband Hiroshi died in 1950, Fujio lived first with Tōshi's family and then with Hodaka's family.

 Fujio died peacefully in Hodaka's home in 1987, months short of her 100th birthday.